-MATH 571 (3-3-0) Ordinary Differential Equation: A course including such topics as existence and uniqueness theorems, linear systems, autonomous systems, periodicity, boundedness and stability of solutions, nonlinear equations, perturbation theory, Sturm-Liouville systems, etc.
+MATH 571 (3-3-0) Ordinary Differential Equation: A course including such topics as existence and uniqueness theorems, linear systems, autonomous systems, periodicity, boundedness and stability of solutions, nonlinear equations, perturbation theory, Sturm-Liouville systems, etc. Prerequisite: MATH 331 or consent of department

 MATH 581 (3-3-0) Operational Mathematics: A study of the theories of Laplace and Fourier transforms and their applications both to ordinary and partial differential equations (including integral equations) and to problems in engineering and the physical sciences.
+Prerequisite: MATH 331

 MATH 607 (3-3-0) Vector Space Methods in System Optimization: An introduction to algebraic and functional analysis concepts used in systems modeling and optimization: vector spaces, linear mappings, spectral decompositions, adjoins, orthogonal projections, duality, fixed points and differentials, with additional emphasis on least squares estimations, minimum norm problems in Banach spaces, linearization in Hilbert space, iterative solutions of systems of equations, and optimization problems.
 Prerequisite: MATH 241 And MATH 521